 UK VAT registration guide -compulsory and voluntary registration

-There are two potential scenarios where you may register your company for VAT.
-Therefore, when we look at HMRC VAT registration in UK, these are compulsory registration and voluntary registration for VAT.
+When you’re in business, you may ask should I register for VAT?
+Basically, there are two potential scenarios where you should or can register your company for VAT.
+Therefore, when we research HMRC VAT registration in UK, these are compulsory registration and voluntary registration for VAT.

 1 Compulsory registration